EdwardLiuyc/StaticMapping/README.md

 # TODO
 - **Loop Close factor should be rubust**
+- unknown bug in global pose
 - **mapping using kitti data**
 - **using docker to build and run**
 - **use enu instead of utm in multi-traj situation**
+- trajectory & local map in rviz
+- complete the offset for enu coordinate system
+- faster compiling
 - re-organize the process of caching submaps
 - mrvp using cuda or opencl
 - solve all nls problem using gtsam